 In order for a small breast tumor to establish itself, grow and metastasize, it must recruit its own blood vessels via the process called angiogenesis.
-In the absence of this blood supply, a tumor will remain dormant, existing as a tiny lesion of only a few millimeters in diameter, often clinically undetected and doing no harm-essentially "cancer without disease."
-This state is recapitulated in metastasis at distant sites in the body as well.
+In the absence of this blood supply, a tumor will remain dormant, existing as a tiny lesion of only a few millimeters in diameter, often clinically undetected and doing no harm—essentially “cancer without disease.”
+This state is recapitulated during metastasis at distant sites in the body as well.
 However, under the influence of certain genes and the proteins they encode, this dormant tumor can escape the dormant state to become an active, growing one.

-Marsha A. Moses, PhD is the Julia Dyckman Andrus Professor at Harvard Medical School and the Director of the Vascular Biology Program at Children's Hospital Boston.
-She received a doctorate in Biochemistry from Boston University and completed a National Institutes of Health postdoctoral fellowship at Children's Hospital Boston/Harvard Medical School and MIT.
+Dr. Marsha A. Moses is the Julia Dyckman Andrus Professor at Harvard Medical School and the Director of the Vascular Biology Program at Children's Hospital Boston.
+She received a doctorate in Biochemistry from Boston University and completed a National Institutes of Health postdoctoral fellowship at Children's Hospital Boston/Harvard Medical School and Massachusetts Institute of Technology (MIT).
 Dr. Moses is the recipient of a number of awards and honors and was elected to the Institute of Medicine of the National Academies of the United States in 2008 and to the National Academy of Inventors in 2013.
-A prolific inventor, she holds approximately 70 patents, issued and pending, serves on a number of advisory boards and is a scientific founder of Predictive Biosciences, Inc., a molecular diagnostics company.
+A prolific inventor, she holds approximately 75 patents, issued and pending.